garrandall/popular-music-data/tracks/when-i-think-about-cheatin--gretchen-wilson.md

   start_date: '2005-02-19'
 ---

 I've never done anything
 That would ever bring a tear to your eye
 I've never crossed the line
 or needed an alibi to cover up a lie
 But darling i'll admit
-They're been times when i could have
+They're been times when I could have
 The thing that kept me strong
 Is the one thing that is always on My mind